 Regence incurred $35.7 million in federal and state income taxes and fees in 2020.

 Founded in 1944, Regence and affiliated companies employ more than 350 people in Utah, driving more than $83 million in economic activity throughout the state, according to ECONorthwest.
 Additionally, Regence, together with its corporate foundation and employees, contributed almost $8 million to benefit 180 different nonprofit organizations in 2020.

 About Regence BlueCross BlueShield of Utah

-Regence BlueCross BlueShield of Utah, based in Salt Lake City, is the state’s first health insurer.
-As a tax-paying nonprofit independent licensee of the Blue Cross and Blue Shield Association, Regence is part of a family of companies dedicated to transforming health care by delivering innovative products and services that change the way consumers in Utah and nationwide experience health care.
+Regence BlueCross BlueShield of Utah, based in Salt Lake City, is the state’s first health insurer and now provides more than 675,000 people with comprehensive health insurance solutions.
+As a nonprofit independent licensee of the Blue Cross and Blue Shield Association, Regence is part of a family of companies dedicated to transforming health care by delivering innovative products and services that change the way consumers in Utah and nationwide experience health care.
 For more information, please visit regence.com, facebook.com/regenceutah, or twitter.com/regenceutah.